 Family activities Mornington Peninsula – The Big Goose

 The Big Goose is a bit of an all-rounder for family activities on the Mornington Peninsula.
-There is a bit of everything in a fun and interesting way that any aged visitor can enjoy.
-Once you arrive you are greeted by farm animals, alpacas and goats in enclosures that anyone can feed.
-Luckily you will find that most of the time they are hungry!
+There is a bit of everything in a fun and exciting way that any aged visitor can enjoy.

 There is so much to do at the Big Goose but some time spent in the Big Red Shed which is an animal nursery will give you all the cute vibes possible.
 Baby animals go hand in hand with complete cuteness overload, and here you can pet the farm animals like little lambs and hold the rabbits and guinea pigs to your heart’s content.

-You will also find throughout the day there are talks and demonstrations about the animals that live at the Big Goose.
+Throughout the day, you will find talks and demonstrations about the animals that live at the Big Goose.
 The reptile show is a hit, and we encourage you to go early to get a seat.
 After the show, there are snakes and lizards to hold.

 Do you want a real taste of country living while visiting the Big Goose?
 There are pony rides as well as a tractor ride, all aboard the trailer for a tour around the farm!
 All this wildlife plus playgrounds, bbq area and a canteen.
 The Big Goose was a surprise hit and one of the best things to do on the Mornington Peninsula for families.